Kuntal-G/Machine-Learning/README.md

 -------------------------------------------------------------

 #Coursera-008
-This contains the programming exercise of the coursera Machine Learning course (ML008- https://www.coursera.org/course/ml) from Standford University by Prof. Andrew NG.
+This contains the programming exercise of the coursera Machine Learning course (ML008- https://www.coursera.org/course/ml) from Stanford University by Prof. Andrew NG.
 It's done with Octave programming language.

 #Machine Learning-Mahout: